CraigDamlo/Ambient-Composer/README.md

 ## What It Does

-Ambient Composer generates looping chord progressions with intelligent voice leading, paired with a synchronized bass line.
-Everything runs in the browser — no installs, no sign-ups.
+Ambient Composer generates a complete harmonic foundation — chords with intelligent voice leading, a synchronized bass line, and in-browser audio preview.
+Everything runs in the browser with no installs or sign-ups.

 **Chord Progressions**
 - Choose a key, mode (Major / Minor / Dorian), and progression length